dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.3.3 =
+- Fix: Issue affecting creating new transactions from admin, introduced in 6.3.2, now fixed.

 = 6.3.2 =
 - Fix: Security issue where a logged in user with access to the admin screens could perform XSS attacks is now fixed.
 - Fix: Deprecation warnings in PHP8.4 about implicitly nullable types are now squashed.